Cloinville/ros-gui/readme.md

 **Deploy**

-This folder contains all of the files that are visable outside of the repository, these files exist on their on in the case where you do not need the repo on the machine but only the deployed version of the code and these files to opperate everything.
+This folder contains all of the files that are viable outside of the repository, these files exist on their on in the case where you do not need the repo on the machine but only the deployed version of the code and these files to operate everything.

 **-Algorithms.txt** stores the file locations of all uploaded algorithm folders